 - Documentation and notification: We prepare and issue all required notices to vacate with strict adherence to Texas Property Code and other applicable laws.

-- Court hearings: We provide competent representation for all eviction hearings, presenting all evidence to secure a favorable judgment.
+- Court hearings: We deliver competent representation for all eviction hearings, presenting all evidence to secure a favorable judgment.

 Adherence to the CARES Act

 Though passed during the COVID-19 pandemic, certain notice provisions of the CARES Act are permanent for specific properties.
-Our process includes a mandatory verification step to determine if a property is "covered" and, if so, to issue the federally required 30-day notice to vacate.
+Our process includes a mandatory verification step to determine if a property is "covered" and, if so, to ensure the federally required notice period and process as allowed under SB 38 to ensure writ of possession falls after the required 30 days.

 Covered properties include: